mststats/MOSAIC/README.txt

 > Rscript mosaic.R simulated example_data/ -c 21:22 -n 2 -k "English Mandenka"

 ###################################################################################################################
-A folder called RESULTS is required to hold log-files (foo.out) and results (foo.RData).
+A folder called MOSAIC_RESULTS is required to hold log-files (foo.out) and results (foo.RData).
-A folder called PLOTS is required to hold the plots created by default by a MOSAIC run.
+A folder called MOSAIC_PLOTS is required to hold the plots created by default by a MOSAIC run.

 You'll need to install the R package MOSAIC_1.0.tar.gz.
 This is to once-off compile the C++ code that does the forward-backward, etc.
 ###################################################################################################################